FreddieRidell/dotfiles/jot/dat-indexer.md

 ## How to index

 Stop trying to parse a whole site, you'll get worse results in the short-term, and it's more open to abuse.

-Instead, why not parse the `head`, to extract info from the `meta`, `title`, and `links` tags
+Instead, why not parse the `head`, to extract info from the `meta`, `title`, and `links` tags `<meta name="keywords" />` provides a perfect way to categorise a site into a few basic categories.

-You could even request that people add a `topics` meta tag, that contains up to 10 topics that the site contains

-By limiting what you parse, rather than trying to be smart, you improve performance, and limit abuse
+You could even modify pagerank, so that sites with the same tags share more _juice_ with eachother By limiting what you parse, rather than trying to be smart, you improve performance, and limit abuse